Indicator

 Moving Average Convergence Divergence (MACD)

-A trend-following momentum indicator that shows the relationship between two moving averages of price.
+Moving Average Convergence Divergence (MACD) is a trend-following momentum indicator that shows the relationship between two moving averages of price.
+Learn what it measures, when to trust it, and how to avoid weak signals.

 MACD is like having two runners on a track - a fast one and a slow one.
 When the fast runner crosses ahead of the slow one, momentum is building.
 When they get close together, momentum is fading.